Ultimate Infiniti G37 Mods Guide

 Drifted G37 Exhaust Alternatives

 If you don’t mind having a rather loud single-exit exhaust, then the Tomei Expreme Ti is an incredible choice for the money.
-We would personally opt for this one, but we understand that it’s not everyone’s taste.
+We would opt for this one, but we understand it’s not everyone’s taste.

 If you’re on a budget, then the Manzo Dual G37 Exhaust provides good performance for the price, but we’d personally save up a few extra bucks for a superior product.